 About Neil Matkin, Ed.D.

-In collaboration with the district’s Board of Trustees, Dr. Neil Matkin has executed
+In partnership with the district’s Board of Trustees, Dr. Neil Matkin has advanced

-Dr. Matkin has previously served as executive vice president of the Louisiana Community
+Dr. Matkin previously served as executive vice president of the Louisiana Community

 in Pasadena, Texas; vice chancellor and chief information officer for the Virginia